Inno-MT-CoMonSENSE-Project/arduino_loRa/README.md

 ```shell
 sudo apt install chirpstack-network-server
 ```
-The configuration file is located at ```/etc/chirpstack-network-server/chirpstack-network-server.toml``` and must be updated according to the band used (EU868) and database configuration
+The configuration file is located at ```/etc/chirpstack-network-server/chirpstack-network-server.toml``` and must be updated according to the band used (EU868) and database configuration ([this step](https://github.com/Inno-MT-CoMonSENSE-Project/arduino_loRa/blob/master/README.md#dependencies), need to update  the *chirpstack_ns:dbpassword*.
 ```toml
 [general]
 log_level=4